voidptrnull/zurox-lang/README.md

 # Zurox Programming Language Suite

 > Note: Zurox is still a WIP, things are worse than you might expect.
-Don't get your hopes too high, unless you feel like changing that.
+Don't get your hopes too high, unless you feel like changing that. <br>

+>[!IMPORTANT]
+>
+> Archival update: This C++ implementation has been archived.
+Refer to [here](https://github.com/zurox-lang/zuroxc) instead.
 ## Dependencies

 **Build system**: `CMake`